-Securities research analysts may establish and publish their own periodic projections for our Company.
+Securities research analysts have established and published their own periodic projections for our Company.
 These projections may vary widely and may not accurately predict the results we actually achieve.
 The price of our common stock may decline if our actual results do not match the projections of these securities research analysts.
 Similarly, if one or more of the analysts who write reports on us downgrades our stock or publishes inaccurate or unfavorable research about our business, our stock price could decline.
 If one or more of these analysts ceases coverage of us or fails to publish reports on us regularly, our stock price or trading volume could decline.

-Our internal computer systems, or those of any of our CROs, manufacturers, other contractors, consultants, collaborators or potential future collaborators, may fail or suffer security or data privacy breaches or other unauthorized or improper access to, use of, or destruction of our proprietary or confidential data, employee data or personal data, which could result in additional costs, loss of revenue, significant liabilities, harm to our brand and material disruption of our operations.
+Our internal computer systems, or those of any of our CROs, CDMOs, other contractors, consultants, collaborators and third-party service providers, may fail or suffer security or data privacy breaches or other unauthorized or improper access to, use of, or destruction of our proprietary or confidential data, employee data or personal data, which could result in additional costs, loss of revenue, significant liabilities, harm to our brand and material disruption of our operations.